 With the emergence of ChatGPT, it became obvious how artificial intelligence (AI) customer service may look in the near future.
 Even though it’s been in use in companies to some degree behind the scenes, AI is now being used more robustly in team and customer-focused applications, like customer support chatbots and more, bringing it to the forefront.
 How can AI in customer service benefit companies and end users?

 The impact of AI is profound.
 And moving fast.
 In 2018, global companies reported having 1.8 applications that used AI.
-In 2022, that’s more than doubled to 3.8.
+In 2022, it doubled to 3.8.
+In 2024, the figure is predicted to become 488 applications, which is close to 4% of the IT budget.

-Here are a few AI projections that are breathtaking in their boldness:
+Here are a few other AI projections that are breathtaking in their boldness:

 AI is rapidly changing jobs and our interactions with brands.
 Specifically, AI is showing up in new consumer-facing applications every day.
 Customer service is one of them.